jwalton/gh-find-current-pr/README.md

 and returns its number in the `number` output. `number` will be an empty string if there is no PR.

-Additionnaly, `title` and `body` outputs are available as well to get the respective title and body of the PR.
+Additionally, `title` and `body` outputs are available as well to get the respective title and body of the PR.

 ## Usage